 2. pH meter

-There are also many water quality tester pens now available in the market.
-You will simply need to dip this pen into the sample that you want to test.
-Usually, you need to calibrate the pen by immersing it in a liquid with a known pH, such as pure water.
+There are also many water-quality tester pens now available in the market.
+You will simply need to dip this pen into the sample you want to test.
+Usually, it would be best to calibrate the pen by immersing it in a liquid with a known pH, such as pure water.

-We must now have a much better understanding of what pH values actually represent.
-They are simply a measure of how acidic, basic or neutral your water sample is, and can be affected by many factors, both man-made and environmental.
+We must now have a much better understanding of what pH values represent.
+They are simply a measure of how acidic, basic or neutral your water sample is and can be affected by many artificial and environmental factors.
 Since they are so easy to influence, it is always handy to know how to measure these values.